Virginia Woolf: writing life

 After each lecture, you will have a supervision.
 This is a small tutorial group with 3 or 4 students working closely with a supervisor on the book of the day.
 This is one of the most rewarding parts of the course.

-Provisional list of Talks and Readings
+Provisional list of Talks, Visits and Readings

 • Group reading of Woolf’s only play, Freshwater, led by Ellie Mitchell